The Private Equity Review: Germany

 The management fee of a fund structured as a German limited partnership paid to its general partner or managing limited partner continues to be subject to German VAT at a rate of 19 per cent.
 The VAT exemption for investment funds under the ITA does not apply.

 Until 2007, it was more tax-efficient to structure a priority profit share (PPS) scheme (comparable with the Anglo-American, Guernsey or Jersey structures).
-Such PPS was expressively covered by the relevant tax guidance letter of the Federal Ministry of Finance dated 2003.
+The PPS was expressly covered by the relevant tax guidance letter of the Federal Ministry of Finance dated 2003.
 The scheme provided that the priority profit share had to be sourced from profits calculated under the German commercial balance sheet rules, which, broadly speaking, allow the conversion of commitments into balance sheet reserves that can be dissolved for the benefit of balance sheet profits.
-However, the Federal Ministry of Finance changed its practice, and requested in such context that the fund must be entitled to a repayment of the PPS in the event of a total loss or a lack of commercial profit.
+However, the Federal Ministry of Finance changed its practice and requested in this context that the fund must be entitled to a repayment of the PPS in the event of a total loss or a lack of commercial profit.
 In most cases, private equity managers do not accept the offering of a repayment of the PPS to the fund and its investors, because private equity is a risk capital and such managers already share the risk by way of the 1 per cent co-investment that investors request from their managers.
 Moreover, a profit participation is not possible for externally managed funds, which pay the management fee to an external AIFM that is not an investor in the fund.

 Consequently, private equity funds structured as a German limited partnership are subject to VAT on the management fee or the PPS, or both.
 More complicated structures may reduce the VAT leakage, but this depends on the facts and circumstances of each individual case.